cmanwaring/UFOs/README.md

  - Transform dates so they all have the same XX/XX/XXXX format.
  - Alter the listener to update after every keystroke to avoid any confusion in applying the filters without a button.

 Overall the project was a success.
-We have created visually pleasing webpage that has a table populated with UFO sightings, and the ability to filter the table data by multiple parameters.
+We have created a visually pleasing webpage that has a table populated with UFO sightings, and the ability to filter the table data by multiple parameters.